All Stories

 Learn more about your Education Fund benefits.

-Nearly five million people across California support family, spouses, and friends with the care needed to live safely in their homes.
-And those caregivers routinely sacrifice their earning potential and their own wellbeing to take on that task, while never truly being recognized for their value, nor are they given the proper tools.
+Nearly five million people across California support family, spouses, and friends with the caregiving needed to live safely in their homes.
+And those family caregivers routinely sacrifice their earning potential and their own wellbeing to take on that task, while never truly being recognized for their value, nor are they given the proper tools.

 Tatevik Kyosayan’s mother was once a caregiver before she began to need support herself.
 A musician and music teacher by trade, Tatevik decided to put aside her passion temporarily and take up the role of caregiver for her mother.